karisigurd4/Relay/README.md

 **Friends list.**

+Associate your player clients with a unique identifier.
+Enabling a player identity where they have a username and data storage.
+Allow them to manage friends list and invite each other in-game.

 ![Relay game object](Documentation/Images/FriendsList.PNG)

 **Party system.**

+A party system is included enabling your players to jump into matches together.

 ![Relay game object](Documentation/Images/Party.png)

 **Notification system.**

+To navigate the invite options as well as information that you might want to post to their clients!

 ![Relay game object](Documentation/Images/NotificationsList.PNG)

 **Highly configurable modern matchmaking.**

+Press play, find a server, you're in.
+Configurable lobby and matchmaking system.

 ![Relay game object](Documentation/Images/Matchmaking.PNG)